mertcil/portfolio/src/posts/2016-01-15-sap-and-enterprise-systems.md

 author: "Mevlüt Mert Çİl"
 category: "Enterprise Development"
 tags: ["sap", "abap", "enterprise", "erp", "databases"]
-excerpt: "Understanding SAP systems, ABAP language, and the challenges of enterprise software development in large organizations."
+excerpt: "Understanding SAP systems, ABAP language, integration patterns, cultural realities, modernization pathways, and cross-functional governance."
 ---

 # SAP and Enterprise Systems: ABAP Programming in the Real World

 Enterprise software moves the world.
 Every financial transaction, supply chain operation, and HR decision at scale runs on systems like SAP.
 My experience with ABAP gave me insight into how enterprise software is built differently than consumer applications.

+Projects often span multiple departments—finance, procurement, manufacturing—each with their own compliance rules and business vocabulary.
+Coordinating releases becomes as much about stakeholder alignment as coding.

 ## What is ABAP?